1. Students have been able to meet objectives for my courses without this type of project, so why bother?

 Ideally none, but perhaps only the ‘professional’ level costs if an individual chooses to purchase their domain from WIX.

 10. What challenges can I expect in the first 1-2 weeks of a semester as students begin this project?

 Course Design: You'll need to make your own choices as to how to best add the ePortfolio elements to your course.
 We have materials in support of all of it, so you'll just need to make adjustments to the grade breakdown and timeline.

-Set-up: Assuming online delivery, you'll need to add a few components to your Blackboard/Canvas platform.
+Set-up: Assuming online delivery, you'll need to add a few components to our LMS platform.
 You'll also need to build in some clear direction about where to add content as assignments are due.

 Questions: Out of 25 students, 2/3 figure it out on their own with the materials we provide.
 Of the 1/3, about half of that number will reach out with questions.
 The other half "wings-it."
-Usually the ones asking are looking for pretty straight-forward clarification.
-Anything confusing we'd be happy to help with!
+Usually the ones asking are looking for pretty straight-forward clarification and can always be directed to C.H.I.P. for more assistance!